Dee68/pp5/README.md

 - An easy to navigate website with clear purpose
 - Provide users with products that meet their expectations
 - Allow users to view, read and comment on articles that may help or interest them.
-- To provide users with insights or tips on self care through helpful articles to build brand trust and loyalty.
+- To provide users with insights or tips on  machine maintenance and tips to choose the right fabrics for clothing.
 - Allow users to checkout quickly and easily
 - To allow users to create a profile to view past orders and update profile information